Gravastars on the brane with a timelike extra dimension: Physical properties of the gravastar

 \subsection{Proper thickness}

 The proper radial thickness of the shell, accounting for the curved geometry, can be expressed as

 The proper thickness quantifies the actual physical width of the gravastar shell as measured by a local observer, rather than a coordinate artifact.
 A finite, well-behaved thickness ensures that the shell represents a realistic matter layer capable of supporting stresses, storing energy and entropy, and smoothly mediating between the interior and exterior spacetimes.
 This confirms that the gravastar avoids unphysical surface singularities and provides a stable, physically meaningful alternative to an infinitesimally thin shell.
+Fig.~3 depicts the behavior of the proper thickness of the gravastar shell as a function of the radial coordinate within the shell region.
+The plot shows that the proper thickness decreases gradually with increasing radial distance, indicating that the shell becomes progressively thinner toward the outer boundary.
+This behavior is consistent with the thin-shell structure of the gravastar and ensures a smooth transition between the interior de Sitter-like core and the exterior braneworld geometry.